-Reimbursement requests related to the City of New York long term planning street management projects are being processed and are expected to be paid in April or May 2015 which will result in the closing out this activity.
-Additional funding for these street management projects is available in partial action plan 10 through activity LMSMP-0241.
+Reimbursement requests related to the City of New York long term planning street management projects were processed and paid in April and May 2015 which results in the closing out this activity.
+Additional funding for the street management projects is available in partial action plan 10 through activity LMSMP-0241.
+This activity can now be closed.